zbisch/btrfs-progs/README.md

 -----------

-The patch submissions, development or general discussions take place at *linux-btrfs@vger.kernel.org* mailinglist, subsciption not required.
+The patch submissions, development or general discussions take place at *linux-btrfs@vger.kernel.org* mailinglist, subsciption is not required to post.

 References
 ----------